KrauseFx/krausefx.com/_posts/2018-02-10-mac-privacy-sandboxed-mac-apps-can-take-screenshots.md

 ```

 In my experiments, I piped the generated image over to a [OCR library](https://en.wikipedia.org/wiki/Optical_character_recognition) and was able to get all text that was rendered on the user's machine.

+**Update 2019-06-04** Looks like Apple has fixed this issue with macOS Catalina

 ## Similar projects I've worked on